IRSSG: An Open-Source Software Package for Spin Space Groups: Conclusions

-\textbf{Acknowledgments} We thank Prof. Chen Fang and Dr. Yi Jiang for helpful discussions.
-This work was supported by the National Key R\&D Program of China (Grants No. 2022YFA1403800), National Natural Science Foundation of China (Grants No. 12188101), and the Center for Materials Genome.
+We thank Prof. Chen Fang and Dr. Yi Jiang for helpful discussions.
+This work was supported by the National Key R\&D Program of China (Grant No. 2022YFA1403800), National Natural Science Foundation of China (Grant No. 12188101), and the Center for Materials Genome.

 \beginsupplement{}